UPHSL-CCS/data-warehouse-j4a-project-TeamBA/README.md

 This ensures the project is feasible within a student budget while meeting all technical requirements.

-**⚠️ Note:** This plan and tool selection is open to changes based on:
+**Note:** This plan and tool selection is open to changes based on:
 - Project requirements evolution
 - Technical feasibility testing
 - Team feedback and collaboration